yuvrajkarna2717/Hooksy/README.md

 # Hooksy
-> Real-time GitHub notifications across Discord, Slack, and Telegram — all from a single webhook.
+> Real-time GitHub notifications across Discord, Slack, and Telegram.

 ## 📢 What is Hooksy?